HansZimmer5000/PostgreSQL-Deployment-Tester/cluster/README.md

     - old version stack is deployed with the name `pg95` and the postgres service is called `db` and the network is called `pgnet` | Change any occurence of the mentioned values in the code and stack file to the wanted text.
     - new version stack is deployed with the name `pg10` and the postgres service is called `db` and the network is called `pgnet` | Change any occurence of the mentioned values in the code and stack file to the wanted text.

-- (Setup.sh) Must match existing virtualbox instance names | TODO
-- (Setup.sh) hostnames are fixed | Rename in virtualbox and replace hostnames in text with new one.

 ## Setup, Testing, Developing

 The logical center of execution is the setup.sh script.